Global Forest Maps

 The University of Maryland has carved out the drool-worthy Global Forest Change map solely using Landsat data.
 The key focus is forest extent and change.
 “Forest” is defined as vegetation taller than 5 meters.
 Forest cover loss and gain are highlighted from 2000-2012.

 We knew there were red flags for countries like Indonesia, Honduras, and the Philippines and deforestation.
 On the map, they look like signal flares!
-On global forest maps like these, it confirms reports and statistics about how these countries sustained great losses in forests.
+Global forest maps like these confirm reports and statistics about how these countries sustained great losses in forests.

 3. NASA Forest Fires